josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Change an input value with `dispatchEvent()`

-To simulate user input, find the input element and set its `value` property.
+To simulate user input, find the input element and set the associated `value` property.

-You will call `fixture.detectChanges()` to trigger Angular's change detection.
+You will call `fixture.detectChanges()` to trigger the change detection in Angular.
 But there is an essential, intermediate step.

-Angular doesn't know that you set the input element's `value` property.
+Angular does not know that you set the `value` property of the input element.
-It won't read that property until you raise the element's `input` event by calling `dispatchEvent()`.
+It will not read that property until you raise the `input` event of the element by calling `dispatchEvent()`.
 *Then* you call `detectChanges()`.

 The following example demonstrates the proper sequence.